Panthenol: Provitamin B5 und die Wissenschaft des Heilens

 Panthenol: Provitamin B5 and the Science of Healing

-Panthenol isn't a glamorous active ingredient.
-It's the silent workhorse in every serious skincare product – and for good reason.
+Panthenol is not a glamorous active ingredient.
+It is the silent worker in every serious skincare product – and for good reason.

 D-Panthenol is the alcohol of pantothenic acid (vitamin B5) and is oxidized in the skin to pantothenic acid, which as coenzyme A is a central building block of cellular metabolic processes.
 Topically applied, panthenol acts as a humectant, emollient, anti-irritant, and wound healing promoter.
-Its tolerance is exceptional – even severely irritated skin tolerates it without problems.
+Its tolerability is exceptional – even highly irritated skin tolerates it without problems.

 Biochemistry: from Panthenol to Pantothenic Acid